futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Formulate a version of the goal that the student can plausibly reach in a year given their current level and the amount of time they have available.
-• Each month must include a personalized "goal" based on the actual course final project or assignment, customized to the student's genre and preferences (2-3 sentences describing what they'll create in the course and how it helps reach the North Star).
+• Each month must include a personalized "goal" written as an outcome/capability statement based on the course’s actual final project, customized to the student's genre and preferences (1–2 sentences beginning with "You can ..." or "You'll be able to ..." that restate the skills/capabilities achieved; do not assign tasks or use imperative phrasing).
 • COURSE ORDERING (MANDATORY SEQUENTIAL ORDER - NO EXCEPTIONS): Use the "Futureproof Active Courses1" tool as the canonical source for course order, titles, URLs, and Level.
   - CRITICAL REQUIREMENT: Courses MUST be recommended in the EXACT SEQUENTIAL ORDER they appear in the tool data - this is non-negotiable.
   - SELECTION PROCESS: